slsa-framework/slsa-proposals/0004/README.md

 The following will require approval:

--  If a ‘good' package version does not satisfy expectations, add new expectations, qualified with a version pattern that matches this package version and onwards.
+-  If a 'good' package version does not satisfy expectations, add new expectations, qualified with a version pattern that matches this package version and onwards.